 No Impact.
-Phase I of the proposed project would begin on Dorris Place and continue into Elysian Park.
-The southeast side of Dorris Place is developed with residential uses; however, construction activities on Dorris Place would occur entirely within the existing road right-of-way.
+Phase I of the proposed project would begin on the Los Angeles River Bike Path on the west side of the Los Angeles River, down Riverdale Avenue to Blake Avenue, along Blake Avenue to Dorris Place, and down Dorris Place, continuing into Elysian Park.
+The areas surrounding Riverdale Avenue and Blake Avenue, as well as the southeast side of Dorris Place are developed with residential uses; however, construction activities on Riverdale Avenue, Blake Avenue, and Dorris Place would occur entirely within the existing road right-of-way.
 Additionally, following installation of the recycled water pipeline, the roadway would be restored to its existing condition.
-As with Phase I, all construction in Phase II would occur in the existing road right-of-way and the roadways would be restored to their existing condition following installation of the pipelines.
+All construction in Phase II would occur in the existing road right-of-way and the roadways would be restored to their existing condition following installation of the pipelines.
 Therefore, neither phase of the proposed project would require the removal of existing housing.
 Implementation of the proposed project would not impact the number or availability of existing housing in the area, and would not necessitate the construction of replacement housing elsewhere.
 No impact to housing would occur.